dennisrv/z-inspection-toolkit/README.md

 After install, the original document should have a new menu item named `Custom Scripts` with the entry `Add Link`.
 If not, reload the document.

 Clicking on `Add Link` goes through the document and replaces all the references [ID,time] with the corresponding links.

+## nlp-mapping.ipynb
+A common problem during the consolidation step is, that the different groups identified similar issues, but described them in their domian specific language.
+This makes it hard to merge the results from different WGs.
+If the WGs identified a large number of issues, manual inspection is very labour intensive.

+We created a solution based on semantic textual similarity to identify groups of similar issues, which can be assessed in this jupyter notebook (created with python 3.8).

+As input a csv file of issue descriptions with the columns "ID", "WG", "Title" and "Description" is required.

+The approach is described in greater detail in this publication: *TODO: enter link to publication once it is published somewhere*.